-- Natural particulate matter from Africa is a significant contributing source to measured PM10 concentrations in Gibraltar and this is demonstrated in 2007 data, further supporting conclusions from the previous report. - For 2007, the methodology described in this report resulted in a reduction of daily exceedences from the measured number of 109 to a corrected number of 72.
+- Natural particulate matter from Africa is a significant contributing source to measured PM10 concentrations in Gibraltar and this is demonstrated in 2008 data in addition to previous years. - For 2008, the methodology described in this report resulted in a reduction of daily exceedences from the measured number of 63 to a corrected number of 36.
 This remains above the 35 exceedences allowed by the Directive.
-109 exceedences is significantly higher than the uncorrected number of 60 exceedences in 2006.
 Further research to identify and quantify contributions to these exceedences is ongoing with research related to emissions from the power station, emissions from shipping, transboundary contributions, natural sea salt contributions and road traffic emissions. - Gibraltar's exposed coastal location is likely to result in a significant contribution of natural sea-salt to measured PM10 concentrations.
 No routine monitoring is currently undertaken to quantify this contribution but speciated analysis (collocated with PM10 analysers used for Commission reporting) on existing PM filters is being investigated as a possibility.
 Routine monitoring using a Delta denuder instrument at both Rosia Road and Bleak House monitoring sites is planned to provide concentrations to correct measured PM for sea salt in the future.